-The school can demonstrate that all scholarships or other comparable benefits are offered on a racially nondiscriminatory basis.
+4. The school can demonstrate that all scholarships or other comparable benefits are offered on a racially nondiscriminatory basis.

 Filing the certificate of racial nondiscrimination is one of the most commonly ignored federal reporting requirements.
 Churches that operate a private school (including a preschool), as well as independent schools, may obtain Form 5578 from the IRS website (irs.gov).
+Failure to file Form 5578 when required may threaten a church's tax-exempt status.